XgridInc/xkops/CONTRIBUTING.md

 If you have gotten that far, then you can go ahead and work on the issue.
 Below are more detailed instructions based on the basic workflow above.

+### Commit Messages
+Commit messages should provide enough information about what has changed and why.

 ### Pull Request Process

 Please adhere to the following guideline for submitting a pull request: